 The MAT Expansion Project has funded the development of supportive housing projects, which provide recovery support services in a residential setting to individuals seeking treatment for opioid use disorder.

-In San Francisco, Health Right 360 is providing access to recovery residence transitional housing and peer support for homeless individuals with OUD to facilitate continued engagement in SUD treatment and related recovery support services.
-In the next iteration of the project, the program will also be available to individuals with stimulant use disorders (i.e., addiction to substances like cocaine and methamphetamine).
+In San Francisco, Health Right 360 is providing access to recovery residence transitional housing and peer support for homeless individuals with opioid use disorder to facilitate continued engagement in substance use disorder treatment and related recovery support services.
+The program is also available to individuals with stimulant use disorders (i.e., addiction to substances like cocaine and methamphetamine).